david-L3V3L/lean-game-canvas/index.md

-We built up a canvas inspired by the Lean Canvas of Ash Mauria, which is a derivative of the Business Model Canvas of Alex.
-Osterwalder.
+We built up a canvas inspired by the [Lean Canvas](https://leanstack.com/lean-canvas) of [Ash Maurya](https://twitter.com/ashmaurya), which is a derivative of the [Business Model Canvas](https://www.strategyzer.com/training/courses/mastering-business-testing) of [Alexander Osterwalder](https://twitter.com/AlexOsterwalder).
 We built it because you cannot make entertainment like any other business, but it still has to be a business.
+We should also put game makers closer to the market, as Ash and Alexander say in other businesses.

 ![Lean Game Canvas Template](Lean game canvas.jpg)